merlinepedra/azimuth-pitch-calculator/README.md

 	- path to ExifTool executable (recommended on Windows if [exiftool.exe](https://exiftool.org/) is not in working directory)
 * input_directory: directory that contains a series of images
 * output_directory: directory to store the newly tagged images

-Note: Azimuth / Pitch Calculator uses [EXIF] `GPSDateTime` not [EXIF] `CaptureTime` values for datetime because many 360 stitching tools rewrite `CaptureTime` as datetime of stitching process not the datetime the image was actually captured.
-This can cause issues when sorting by time (e.g. images might not be stitched in capture order).
-Therefore, `GPSDateTime` is more likely to represent the true time of capture.

 ### Format